cacama-valvata/ExpertWitnessReport/src/7-timeline.md

+\pagebreak

 # Appendix A: Timeline {-}

-The following timline items are grouped by user session.
+The following timeline items are grouped by user session.
 Each major event lists sources for activity underneath it.
 The timeline is in PST.

-- 2022-11-07 @ 11:19 AM: System started
+- 2020-11-07 @ 11:19 AM: System started
     - System event log "The system uptime is 2444 seconds." at 12:00 PM
 - 2020-11-07 @ 11:24 AM - 3:46 PM: All event logs are cleared by WillyB
     - System and Security event logs
-- 2020-11-07 @ 4:13 PM - PC was joined to the byzantium.com domain
+- 2020-11-07 @ 4:13 PM - PC was joined to the byzantiumus.com domain
     - System event log
 - 2020-11-07 @ 4:14 PM - PC is restarted
     - Security log: User WillyB logged off